bmichalski-archive/poc-guzzle-async/README.md

-This is simple POC to test Guzzle ability to execute multiple asynchronous requests.
+This is a simple POC to test Guzzle ability to execute multiple asynchronous requests.

 It requires the cURL PHP extension.